byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<ArticMine>** and risto
 **\<netg>** and a mailinglist, documentsharing on google docs
 **\<netg>** etc.
-**\<sgp>** I will make threads on /r/ByteRubCommunity for more ideas, and the discussion can obviously continue later on in monero-community
+**\<sgp>** I will make threads on /r/ByteRubCommunity for more ideas, and the discussion can obviously continue later on in byterub-community
 **\<sgp>** Moving on
 **\<sgp>** 6.
 Community Q&A – forced discussion by topic
 **\<sgp>** In this section, we will allow for Q&A by topic.
 When the topic comes up, please ask to be called on to ask a question.
 Each question will be answered individually before moving on to another person’s question.
 Please wait until you are called on to ask questions for organizational reasons.